Best Portable Dog Fence For Camping and RVs in 2023

 2. Use it for containment when you're away.

 If you are taking your puppy on a camping trip, you need one for the same purposes.

 You don't want them to poop all over or tear up your RV.

-Having a place to sleep that is familiar to your puppy is also a good idea, whether it's your puppy playpen or another bed or crate.
+Having a place to sleep familiar to your puppy is also a good idea, whether it's your puppy's playpen or another bed or crate.

 For all they know, they just got stuck inside a box and will never get out.
-They don't innately know they aren't stuck in a life-threatening situation and therefore shouldn't try to escape.
+They don't innately know they aren't stuck in a life-threatening situation and shouldn't try to escape.